scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Later in time, you can amend the original case class definition to, say, add an optional `address` field.
 You
  * add a new field `address` and a custom `withAddress` method,
  * update the public `apply` method in the companion object to initialize all the fields,
- * tell MiMa to [ignore](https://github.com/lightbend-labs/mima#filtering-binary-incompatibilities) changes to the class constructor.
-This step is necessary because MiMa does not yet ignore changes in private class constructor signatures (see [#738](https://github.com/lightbend-labs/mima/issues/738)).

 {% tabs case_class_compat_4 class=tabs-scala-version %}
 {% tab 'Scala 2' %}